smaxerene/Airline-Website/README.md

 - Cancellation
 - User-Friendly Front End
 - Flight Scheduling
-- Deployment: The application is containerized and deployable using Docker.
+- Deployment: The application is containerised and deployable using Docker.

+ Contains:
+ - .zip file: an easy downloadable file where all the codes are stored
+ - .tar/.tar.gz files: exported Docker image or saved container, compressed for portability.